huohuoren4/docs/python/pytest/how_to_guides/warning.md

 Also pytest doesn’t follow [PEP 506](https://peps.python.org/pep-0506/) suggestion of resetting all warning filters because it might break test suites that configure warning filters themselves by calling `warnings.simplefilter()` (see [issue #2430](https://github.com/pytest-dev/pytest/issues/2430) for an example of that).
 :::

-## Ensuring code triggers a deprecation warning
+## Ensuring code triggers a deprecation warning {#ensuring-code-triggers-a-deprecation-warning}

 You can also use `pytest.deprecated_call()` for checking that a certain function call triggers a `DeprecationWarning` or `PendingDeprecationWarning`: